 · When a community or world issue is evident

-· When you want to intentional engage with a concept or idea
+· When you want to intentionally engage with a concept or idea.

 Ways to consult